aspirehealth/redux-routable/README.md

 In order to use information from the location in your reducers or middleware, you need to listen to the `ROUTE_CHANGED` action.
-For example, what if we want a reducer that stores the ID of a user whenever we navigate to the `user` route, and clears it whenever we navigate away?
+For example, what if we want a reducer that stores the ID of a user whenever we are in the `user` route, and clears it whenever we are out?
 Here's how we can do that:

 ```javascript
 import { ROUTE_CHANGED } from '@redux-routable/core'